willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 Culture:  Be(come more) confident to publish your code add data.

-Culture (cont.):  How to establish ethics with respect to use of code and data published by others?
+Culture (cont.):  Establish ethics with respect to use of code and data published by others.

 ## References